robfletcher/strikt/site/src/orchid/resources/wiki/traversing-subjects.md

 Sometimes it's useful to be able to transform an assertion on a subject to an assertion on a property of that subject, or the result of a method call.
 Particularly when using soft assertion blocks.

 Strikt allows for this using the `Assertion.Builder<T>.get` method.

+## Using _get_ with property or method references

+The first override of `get` takes a property or (zero argument) method reference as a parameter.
+The `get` method returns an `Assertion.Builder<R>` where the new subject (whose type is `R`) is the value returned by invoking that property or method on the current subject.

+This is useful for making assertions about the properties of an object or the values returned by methods, particularly if you want to use a block-style assertion to validate multiple object properties.

+{% codesnippet key='traversing_subjects_4' testClass='Chaining' %}

 ## Using _get_ with lambdas

-The method takes a lambda whose receiver is the current subject and returns an `Assertion.Builder<R>` where `R` (the new subject) is the type of whatever the lambda returns.
+An alternate version of the `get` method takes a lambda whose receiver is the current subject.

-This is useful for making assertions about the properties of an object or the values returned by methods, particularly if you want to use a block-style assertion to validate multiple object properties.

 {% codesnippet key='traversing_subjects_2' testClass='Chaining' %}

-Strikt will read the test source to find out the name of the variables.
+Strikt will attempt to read the test source to find out the name of the variables.
 This example produces output that looks like this:

 {% codesnippet key='traversing_subjects_3' testClass='Chaining' language='text' %}

-## Using _get_ with property or method references
+### Performance considerations

+Reading the test source can be costly performance-wise.
+If you are running large-scale parallel tests, property-based testing, or something similar, it probably makes sense to avoid this penalty.
+You can do so by:

+* providing an explicit description parameter to `get` in addition to the lambda.
-It's also possible to use a property or method reference in place of a lambda.
+* using `get` with a property/method reference rather than a lambda.

-{% codesnippet key='traversing_subjects_4' testClass='Chaining' %}
+In either of those cases Strikt will _not_ derive a description by attempting to read the source.

 ## Mapping elements of collections